Last update: Mai 2014

 What is the purpose of research cloning or therapeutic cloning?

-A primary target of the research or therapeutic cloning is the production of embryonic cells (ES-cells).
+A primary target of research or therapeutic cloning is the production of embryonic cells (ES-cells).
 These cells are of interest for the researchers because they can, under appropriate circumstances, be developed into almost all different kinds of somatic cells.
 This ability is described as pluripotency (see module Pluripotency and Totipotency).
 It is controversial, whether the stem cells produced by means of cloning can become totipotent cells under cell culture conditions.
 An experimental evidence of totipotency (see module Pluripotency and Totipotency) of embryonic stem cells is prohibited for moral reasons, since it would be necessary to let a complete organism grow to maturity.

 Status of Research

 Experimentations in the field of research cloning took place for a long time exclusively in the shape of animal experiments.
 In 2000, Munise et al. reported for the first time about the successful cultivation of pluripotent embryonic stem cells in mice.
 For this purpose, they injected the genetic material of mice somatic cells into the enucleated murine egg cells and let the resulted clone grow to maturity until the stage of blastocyst.
-The embryonic stem cells extracted from the blastocyst could be further cultivated in the petri dish and become differentiated into nerve and muscle cells.
+The embryonic stem cells extracted from the blastocyst were further cultivated in the petri dish and differentiated into nerve and muscle cells.
 These stem cells were subsequently marked and injected in mice embryos and in already full-grown mice.
 It has been proved that the cloned stem cells in the embryo of the mouse (see module Stem Cells in Mouse Embryo) contributed to the development of brain, liver, lung, kidney and other organs and that they can also develop to build different tissue types inside mature mice.

 At the beginning of 2008 Tabar et al. published the results of a therapeutic experimentation on stem cells from a cloned embryo for the treatment of Morbus Parkinson in the mouse model (see module Cloned Parkinsonian Mice Embryos).
-Embryos were cloned from the skin cells of mice with Parkinson disease, of which stem cells could be extracted again and developed into specific nerve cells.
+Embryos were cloned from the skin cells of mice with Parkinson's disease, of which stem cells were be extracted again and developed into specific nerve cells.
 These nerve cells were injected in the diseased donor mice, which showed no immune response, but rather a significant relief of the disease symptoms.
-It is uncertain whether these results obtained from animal experiments can be transferred on humans as well.
+It is uncertain whether these results obtained from animal experiments can be transferred to humans as well.

 Likewise, an American research group led by Andrew French published at the beginning of 2008 for the first time the results of the successful cloning of human embryos (see module Human Cloning).
 Thereby the nucleus of a human adult skin cell was removed and transferred into an enucleated egg cell.
 The researchers used 29 egg cell from three donors aged 20 to 24 for the experiment.
-The egg cells were donated from women, who donated them voluntarily when the egg cells became redundant after an IVF treatment.
+The egg cells were donated by women, who donated them voluntarily when the egg cells became redundant after an IVF treatment.
 Five of the egg cells which were filled with the foreign genetic material developed blastocysts.
 This development was then interrupted by the scientists.
 The blastocysts prove the successful cloning which is represented in the genetic identity between the stem cell line and the donor cell.

 In May 2013 the research group led by Masahito Tachibana and Shoukhrat Mitalipov extracted for the first time human embryonic stem cells from cloned embryos.
 The scientists had also transferred the nucleus of a human adult skin cell into a donor enucleated egg cell.
 By means of a systematically enhanced method, only a few egg cells were used for the study, and hence an early death of the embryo was prevented.
-The embryos were destroyed after a few times of cell divisions to extract the stem cells from them.
+The embryos were destroyed after a few cell divisions to extract the stem cells from them.

 In April 2014 Robert Lanza from the biotechnology company ACT and Dong Ryul Lee from the Stem Cell Institute in Seoul issued (see module Cloning Stem Cells Using Adult Cells from Elderly Humans) the successful establishment of stem cell lines which they extracted from the skin cells of two adults, a 35-year-old man and a 75-year-old man, using a cloning method.
 It was thus possible to show, compared to the previous year, that stem cells can also be extracted using cell material which already display numerous genetic and biochemical alterations as well as suspected damages to the DNA.
 The aim of this therapeutic cloning is to produce a genetically identical replacement tissue from the somatic cells of the patients which does not get rejected.

-To avoid the problems related to the use of human egg cells – the procedure of the egg cell retrieval (see module Egg cell retrieval) is risky in itself and furthermore associated with the administration of high doses of hormons– alternative egg cell resources are being searched.
+To avoid the problems related to the use of human egg cells – the procedure of the egg cell retrieval (see module Egg cell retrieval) is risky in itself and furthermore associated with the administration of high doses of hormones– alternative egg cell resources are being searched.
 At the beginning of 2008 a British research team led by the stem cell scientist Lyle Armstrong produced embryos from a human genetic material, derived from skin cells, and egg cells, derived from cows.
 The embryos produced in this way were destroyed after three days.
 The target of the experiment, which was criticized as the creation of chimera (see module Creation of Chimera) and hybrids, is to determine, whether it is possible to use animal egg cells instead of human ones for the production of stem cells, which possibly could be used therapeutically after all.